-Not sharing with other kids and family members is common with toddlers.
-But you can still learn how to teach your child to share with these 7 practical tips.
+Not sharing with other kids and family members is common with children.
+Learn effective ways to teach kids to share with these 7 tips.

-Normal it may be, we still want to teach our kids to share.
-We want them to learn how to interact with other kids or siblings.
+Normal it may be, we still want to teach kids to share and interact with other children or siblings.

 Turn-taking is a fantastic way to encourage children to interact with others in a fair way.
 Practice turn-taking at home to get in the habit of giving to others.